Facilities and features

 Please use our sensory guide - designed in conjunction with Chapel Green School for pupils with special needs.

-There are steps at the main (south) door into the church, however the north door can be opened from the inside and provides a level entrance, a ramp is also available to make access for wheelchairs easier
+There are steps at the main (south) door into the church, however the north door can be opened from the inside and provides a level entrance, a ramp is also available near the north door to make access for wheelchairs easier

 Please set your hearing aid accordingly